wp-plugins/excel-like-product-attribute-and-tag-manager/readme.txt

 == Description ==

-Excel like product attribute and tag manager for WooCommerce / WP E-commerce This free light version of component allowes: Fast management (edit) of attributes in wooCommerce and tags both in woocommerce and wp e-commerce; View of other product fields;
+Excel like product attribute and tag manager for WooCommerce / WP E-commerce This free light version of component allowes: Fast management (edit) of attributes (up to 3) in wooCommerce and tags both in woocommerce and wp e-commerce; View of other product fields;
 It supports both WooCommerce and WP E-commerce.
 UI behaves same as in MS Excel.
 It also has import/export feature for price.
 This is right thin for you if you need to change existing or apply new attributes to large number of products.
 UI features: frozen columns, column reordering, sorting
 EDITABLE / MASS-UPDATE / IMPORTANBLE FIELDS: WooCommerce: Attributes, Tags; WP E-commerce: Tags